Hashtag Web3 / Updated

 }

-// This is the custom account struct that holds our counter data.
+// Struct that holds the counter data.

 #[account]